Chart Color Schemes

 Health performance in Ingham Surrounds is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Approximately 63.8% of residents report no medical ailments, compared to 66.2% in the rest of Queensland.
-The area has a higher proportion of seniors aged 65 and over at 30.6% (around 2,104 people), compared to 24.3% in the rest of Queensland.
-Health outcomes among seniors are above average, even better than those of the general population.
+About 63.8% report no medical ailments, compared to 66.2% in the rest of Queensland.
+The area has 30.6% residents aged 65 and over (2,104 people), higher than the 24.3% in the rest of Queensland.
+Health outcomes among seniors are above average, better than those of the general population.

 Frequently Asked Questions - Health